ec500-software-engineering/case-study-JiaruiJin/README.md

 ## Analyze two defects in the project
 ### [The development server returned response error: 500](https://github.com/facebook/react-native/issues/24112)
-During learning how to use React Native, I met this problem when I ran `react-native run android`.So I searched for some possible solutions to this problem.
+During learning how to use React Native, I met this problem when I ran `react-native run-android`.So I searched for some possible solutions to this problem.
 One issue is to reduce the version of React Native by using **npm **
 `$ npm uninstall --save-dev babel-preset-react-native `
 `$ npm install babel-preset-react-native@2.1.0`
 The other issue is by using